JKLA13/redux-practice/README.md

-# Getting Started with Create React App
+# Redux-Practice

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a code along for practice in learning Redux using React.

 ## Available Scripts